punkave/jquery-selective/README.md

 Checkboxes are supported.
 When you `get` them, those properties will be set to either 1 or 0.

-Radio buttons are also supported.
+Radio buttons are also supported, if you have the [jquery radio plugin](http://plugins.jquery.com/radio/) in your project.
 The first radio button in a group is selected by default.

 #### Setting Extras For Existing Values